MoeBuTa/moebuta.github.io/_posts/2023/2023-09-19-learning-jekyll.md

 ---
-title: "Jekyll Notes"
+title: "Learning Jekyll"
 tags: Jekyll
 categories: Tech
+header:
+  teaser: /assets/source/image/teaser/jekyll.png
 ---

 A note for writing down useful commands and concepts of Jekyll during the development of this website.
-Might continuously update it...
+Might constantly update it...

 ## Some useful commands